-At Surprise Oral & Implant Surgery, we provide a few sedation options to improve patient comfort and experience during oral surgery.
+At Surprise Oral & Implant Surgery, we provide sedation dentistry services to improve patient comfort and experience during oral surgery.
 Have an impending oral surgery?
 Maybe you want your wisdom teeth removed, or you’ll be getting dental implants.

 Whatever it is, we’ll try our best to give you an experience that’s not only effective but also comfortable.
 We’ll help you choose a personalized sedation option that’ll ensure you receive the care you require while ensuring your safety and comfort throughout the process.
 Here are the sedation options offered at our office: